 S$1,000 + S$20 = S$1,020

-How does the tenor work if the borrower is taking multiple loans?
+How does the tenor work if the SME is making multiple draw downs?

-Example: A borrower has a project starting on 1 January 2019 for which they take a loan of 12 months.
-Under the same RCF, they take another loan starting 1 July 2019.
-The tenor of the second loan is capped at 6 months, as there is only 6 months left of their initially approved facility.
+Example: A SME has a project starting on 1 January 2019 for which they take their first drawn down with a tenor of 12 months.
+Under the same RCF, they make another draw down starting 1 July 2019.
+The tenor of the second draw down is capped at 6 months, as there is only 6 months left of their initially approved facility.

-How often do we asses the borrowers ability to repay?
+How often do we asses the SMEs ability to repay?

-Can a borrower have multiple facilities at once time?
+Can a SME have multiple facilities at once time?

 Yes, but each would be underwritten separately, taking into consideration their total exposure.
-Multiple facilities could be approved if the borrower is running multiple independent projects.
+Multiple facilities could be approved if the SME is running multiple independent projects.

-Why is interest billing done on the 15th of each month and not when the borrower starts the loan?
+Why is interest billing done on the 15th of each month and not when the SME starts the facility?

-This is to help borrowers remember a single interest payment date as they may do multiple draw-downs on their RCF line, which may occur on different start dates.
-The goal is to help reduce late payments due to operational constraints on the borrower’s end.
+This is to help SMEs remember a single interest payment date as they may do multiple draw-downs on their RCF line, which may occur on different start dates.
+The goal is to help reduce late payments due to operational constraints on the SME’s end.